 4 The completed self-evaluation checklist can look very different depending on what you are investigating.
-Are there any areas that you think could be improved in Source 2?
-What questions could be changed or added?
+Are there any areas that you think could be improved in GT.48?
+What questions could be changed or added so that you could improve on the reflection process?